django-fluent/django-fluent-contents/docs/plugins/formdesignerlink.rst

 Configuration
 -------------

-To customize the output, configure the ``django-form-designer`` application via the settings file.
+To customize the output, configure the ``django-form-designer-ai`` application via the settings file.
 Some relevant settings are:

 ``FORM_DESIGNER_DEFAULT_FORM_TEMPLATE``